MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-docker.md

    1. Next, you need to obtain the free Developer container image on Docker Store.
 Go to [https://store.docker.com/images/mssql-server-linux](https://store.docker.com/images/mssql-server-linux), click **Proceed to Checkout**, and follow the instructions.

-   1. Review the requirements and run procedures in the [quick start tutorial](quickstart-install-connect-docker.md).
+   1. Review the requirements and run procedures in the [quickstart](quickstart-install-connect-docker.md).
 But there are two differences.
 You must pull the image **store/microsoft/mssql-server-linux:\<tag-name\>** from Docker Store.
 And you must specify your production edition with the **MSSQL_PID** environment variable.
 The following example shows how to run the latest SQL Server 2017 container image for the Enterprise Edition:

       ```bash
       docker run --name sqlenterprise \